Skip to main content

 Untreated thyroid-testosterone imbalances exert profound effects on metabolic function, contributing to a heightened risk of chronic metabolic disorders.
 Thyroid hormones are central to glucose metabolism, lipid profiles, and energy expenditure.
 Hypothyroidism is consistently associated with insulin resistance, dyslipidemia (elevated cholesterol and triglycerides), and a reduced basal metabolic rate, leading to weight gain and difficulty with weight management.

-Testosterone, particularly in men, plays a significant role in maintaining and body composition.
+Testosterone, particularly in men, plays a significant role in maintaining insulin sensitivity and body composition.
 Low testosterone is strongly correlated with increased visceral adiposity, reduced lean muscle mass, and a higher prevalence of metabolic syndrome.
 The synergy of low thyroid and low testosterone can exacerbate these metabolic derangements.

 For example, reduced thyroid function impairs mitochondrial energy production, while low testosterone diminishes muscle glucose uptake and fat oxidation.
 This dual deficiency creates a metabolic environment conducive to chronic energy deficit and increased adiposity.